Skip to main content

 Google's identity provider works well when you want to restrict access by email domain.

-miren auth provider add my-google \
+miren auth provider add oidc my-google \

 --provider-url https://accounts.google.com \